 Next, I would add a centerline, which will enable you to draw the symmetry of the form of the bottle.

-I would progress onto the drawing the three-dimensional form of the bottle.
+I would progress on drawing the three-dimensional form of the bottle.
 This is achieved by drawing faint elliptical lines at the top and bottom of the main shape.

-Where the top of the bottle begins towards, I will draw a semi-circle.
-This approach can be completed and drawn in less than thirty seconds, without any warning of any additional lines.
+I will draw a semi-circle where the top of the bottle begins.
+This approach can be completed and drawn in less than thirty seconds without warning of additional lines.

 This drawing method is ideal for the drawing of the human figure.
 As life drawing is a perfect way to explore the many varied forms that make up the human form.

 Pro Tip: As mentioned earlier in this post, try to draw fluently with a faint line.
-Draw from the elbow and shoulder as this will result in loosely drawn soft lines.
+Draw from the elbow and shoulder, resulting in loosely drawn soft lines.

 Practice Gestural Drawing